-This Annual Information Form ("AIF") contains forward-looking information and forward-looking statements, as defined under applicable securities laws (hereinafter collectively referred to as "forwardlooking statements") that involve a number of risks and uncertainties.
+This Annual Information Form ("AIF") contains forward-looking information and forward-looking statements, as defined under applicable securities laws, (hereinafter collectively referred to as "forwardlooking statements") that involve a number of risks and uncertainties.
 Forward-looking statements include all statements that are predictive in nature or depend on future events or conditions.
 Forward-looking statements are typically identified by, but not limited to, the words "believes," "expects," "anticipates," "estimates," "intends," "plans" or similar expressions.
 Statements regarding the operations, business, financial condition, priorities, ongoing objectives, strategies and outlook of the Company, other than statements of historical fact, are forward-looking statements.
-Specifically, this AIF contains forwardlooking statements regarding the anticipated growth in sales, income and profitability of the Company's segments; the Company's improvement in market share; the Company's capital spending levels and planned capital expenditures in 2023; the adequacy of the Company's financial liquidity; the Company's targeted return on equity, improved return on total capital, adjusted earnings per share, Adjusted EBITDA growth rates and dividend payout; the Company's effective tax rate; the Company's ongoing business strategy; the Company's ability to maintain a Net Debt to Adjusted EBITDA ratio below 3.5 times; the Company's expectations regarding general business and economic conditions; the Company's Corporate Social Responsibility initiative to enhance the integration of social and environmental objectives into its business operations and strategy; the Company's expectation to achieve its overall environmental footprint and waste reduction goals for 2025 and 2030; the Company's ability to successfully deploy initiatives that reduce the carbon footprint of its products and services; the continuing impact the Covid ("CV19") pandemic and the conflict between Ukraine and Russia will have on the global economy and the global supply chain; the Company's success in passing on foreign exchange movements and input cost changes, including inflationary costs to its customer base; the Company's expectation that Avery will continue to open up new revenue streams in short-run digital printing applications; the Company's expectation that inflationary cost pressures are likely to ease in 2023; the Company will successfully manage business activity levels at its manufacturing locations; CCL Label and CCL Design will successfully manage new product initiatives and capacity expansion plans; the expectation that CCL Design's results will improve in 2023 as more normalized supply chains develop for automotive and electronics markets; CCL Secure's success in developing market-leading security technology to pursue widespread long-term adoption of polymer banknotes; the Company's expectation that growth at Avery's Direct-to-Consumer businesses will outpace legacy product lines and that further "tuck-in" acquisitions are possible; the Company's expectation that the Checkpoint results will improve with continued strong demand for RFID related products and as economic activity improves in China; the Company's expectation that Innovia will offset resin, energy and freight cost increases with productivity initiatives and price increases to its customer base; and Innovia will successfully fill capacity at its new Ecofloat shrink film line in 2023.
+Specifically, this AIF contains forwardlooking statements regarding the anticipated growth in sales, income and profitability of the Company's segments; the Company's improvement in market share; the Company's capital spending levels and planned capital expenditures in 2024; the adequacy of the Company's financial liquidity; the Company's targeted return on equity, improved return on total capital, adjusted earnings per share, adjusted EBITDA growth rates and dividend payout; the Company's effective tax rate; the Company's ongoing business strategy; the Company's ability to maintain a Net Debt to Adjusted EBITDA ratio below 3.5 times; the Company's expectations regarding general business and economic conditions; the Company's Corporate Social Responsibility initiative to enhance the integration of social and environmental objectives into its business operations and strategy; the Company's expectation to achieve its overall environmental footprint and waste reduction goals for 2025 and 2030; the Company's ability to successfully deploy initiatives that reduce the carbon footprint of its products and services; the continuing impact the conflicts in Europe and the Middle East will have on the global economy and the global supply chain; the Company's success in passing on foreign exchange movements and input cost changes, including inflationary costs, to its customer base; Innovia will successfully complete construction of its new film manufacturing facility in Germany in the first half of 2025; Innovia will complete the closure of its Belgium facility by mid-2024; Innovia will successfully consolidate the production from the closure of the Belgium facility into its facilities in the U.K. and Australia, leading to incremental annual profitability of \$17.0 million to \$20.0 million; for the CCL Segment, fourth quarter momentum and potential acceleration in early 2024 will yield improved sales and profitability; all the vertical markets within the CCL Segment are positioned for growth and improved profitability in the coming years; the CCL Segment will complete all its global greenfield project successfully; CCL Design will successfully manage new product initiatives and profitably capture the turnaround in electronics markets; CCL Secure's success in developing marketleading security technology to pursue widespread long-term adoption of polymer banknotes; Avery's direct-to-consumer businesses, plus horticultural operations will outpace legacy product lines and that further "tuck-in" acquisitions are possible; Checkpoint's expectation that there will be strong demand for RFID-related products, including products beyond retail; Checkpoint will successfully commence operations of its new RFID inlay facility in Mexico; Checkpoint's expectation that core MAS and ALS apparel production categories will grow and improve profitability in 2024; Innovia's expectation that the destocking in the label materials industry has ended and improvements early in 2024 will continue for the remainder of the year and expectations that the new "Ecofloat" production line will successfully fill its capacity; and expectations that if demand remains stable for the remainder of 2024, results will deliver good progress over 2023.